Beach volleyball: Set

 The set is the second team contact, and its purpose is to position the ball for an attack on the third hit.
 Similar to a pass, the ball can be set with either a forearm pass technique, known as a bump set, or an overhand pass technique, known as a hand set.
 Due to the environmental factors that make it harder to hand set a ball "cleanly", the bump set is more common in the beach game.
 When hand setting, the player's hands must contact the ball simultaneously.
 If a referee determines that a double-hit has occurred, the point will be given to the other team.
 Excessive spin after a ball has been set is often used as an indicator of a double contact fault, but causing a ball to spin while setting is not explicitly prohibited.
-After completing the contact, the setter typically turns his attention to the defense and communicates to his partner whether a blocker is up and which area of the court is open.
+After completing the contact, the setter typically turns their attention to the defense and communicates to their partner whether a blocker is up and which area of the court is open.
 The second contact can also be used to attack the ball, known as an "over-on-two" attack.